jess/brownwebdesign/app/views/pages/impersonate-user-tests.html.md

-# The Tests For My Switch User Example
+# The Tests For My Impersonates User Example

 Miss the example?
 Find it here [//www.brownwebdesign.com/blog/2014/02/04/logon-as-another-user-in-a-rails-app][1]